ImperialCollegeLondon/ReCoDe-spatial-transcriptomics/docs/3_RSE_best_practices.md

         ```bash
         pip install ruff
         ```
-2. Open VSCode and go **to the settings (File > Preferences > Settings).
+2. Open VSCode and go to the settings (File > Preferences > Settings).
 3. Search for "Python Linting" and enable it.
 4. Set the linter you want to use (e.g., ruff) in the settings.
-You can also choose the version of Python you want to use for linting.**
+You can also choose the version of Python you want to use for linting.
 5. Save your settings and restart VSCode.

 ## Continuous integration

 Continuous integration (CI) is a software development practice where code changes are automatically tested and integrated into the main codebase.
-It is a workflow that allows developers to automatically run tests and checks on their code before it is merged into the main branch.
-This helps catch errors early, ensures that the codebase remains stable, ensure that the code is of high quality and meets the project's standards.
+It is conducted via workflows that allow developers to automatically run tests and checks on their code.
+This is often done on suggested code changes before they are merged into the main branch.
+This helps catch errors early, ensuring that the codebase remains stable and is of high quality and meets the project's standards.

 CI is usually done using a CI tool, such as GitHub Actions, that can automatically run tests, check code style, and perform other checks on your code whenever you push changes to the repository.
 These tests can include unit tests, integration tests, and other types of tests that ensure your code works as expected.
 Users will specify the tests they want to run in a configuration file, which is then used by the CI tool to run the workflow automatically.

 ### Github Actions

-GitHub Actions is a platform that allows you to automate developer workflows directly within your GitHub repository.
+[GitHub Actions](https://docs.github.com/en/actions) is a platform that allows you to automate developer workflows directly within your GitHub repository.
 The workflows are made up of individual tasks called actions, which can be combined to create a complete workflow.
 You can use workflow templates to quickly set up common workflows, such as running tests, building code, or deploying applications.
 You can define workflows in YAML files that specify the steps to be executed when certain events occur.

 In this Exemplar, we have a `.github/workflows/ci.yml` file that defines a CI workflow.
 This workflow is triggered on every push and pull request to the main branch.
 It runs tests using `pytest`, checks code style with `ruff`, and builds the documentation using `mkdocs`.
 We also have additional workflows for testing markdown files links are working in the `.github/workflows/link_checker.yml`.